lgactna/thesis-compile/md/_FSIDI submission.md

 ![Sample PDF report generated by AKF renderers](human-reporting.png){#fig:scenario-report}

-Of course, other options exist for generating human-readable (and machine-readable) reporting from an AKF-generated dataset.
+Of course, other options exist for generating human-readable (and machine-readable) reporting from arbitrary datasets.
 For example, the analysis features provided by tools such as Plaso [@Log2timelinePlaso2025] and those developed by Eric Zimmerman [@zimmermanEricZimmermansTools] can be used to supplement the existing reporting and validation features of AKF.
 These tools can be directly integrated into AKF workflows in the future, although this is not currently the case.

 After generating the scenario itself and any metadata and reporting that should be included with the dataset, the challenge of distributing this information remains.
 More precisely, how do we make our dataset as accessible, reusable, and discoverable as possible?
-## 4.3 - Reproduciblity
+## Reproduciblity

 A key challenge identified by Grajeda et al. was the difficulty in reproducing results in the field of digital forensics.
 While this is primarily attributed to the *availability* of forensic datasets in general, it can also be attributed to challenges in the *reproducibility* of creating synthetic datasets.

-Before addressing the low-level use of AKF as part of **39.6 - Building scenarios**, we will briefly discuss the infrastructure needed to support community usage of the outputs of AKF scenarios and synthetic datasets as a whole.
+Before addressing the low-level use of AKF as part of **#Dataset construction**, we will briefly discuss the infrastructure needed to support community usage of the outputs of AKF scenarios and synthetic datasets as a whole.
 Note that for the remainder of this section, scenarios and datasets are both implied to be synthetic, as the principles of reproducibility are less applicable to real-world datasets.

 There are four elements that must be distributed with a scenario to make a dataset (and its results) reproducible: